SubjectAlpha/C195/README.txt

-Set the 'Main' file in src.exam to be the launch source Import both the JavaFX library and the MySQL connector library to your project Ensure your Java version is set to 17.0.1 in your launch arguments Your project should now be ready to run.
+Set the 'Main' file in src.exam to be the launch source Import both the JavaFX library and the MySQL connector library to your project Ensure your Java version is set to 17.0.1 in your launch arguments Ensure that "--module-path ${PATH_TO_FX} --add-modules javafx.fxml,javafx.controls,javafx.graphics" is added to your Java VM launch options.
+Your project should now be ready to run.

 Running MySQL reports: